DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Picking list.md

     - Setting profile
     - File name setup

-> Note: If the vendor setup mappings are not assigned to the warehouse trading partner for an outbound document, the D365/EDI value will be sent, example Original instead of a mapped value. <br>
+> Note: If the 3PL setup mappings are not assigned to the warehouse trading partner for an outbound document, the D365/EDI value will be sent, example Original instead of a mapped value. <br>

 ## Processing